-Notes to the Consolidated Financial Statements for the year ended 31 December 2011 (amounts in USD, unless otherwise stated)
+Notes to the Consolidated Financial Statements for the year ended 31 December 2012

 (f) Capital management

 The Bank's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 The impact of the level of capital on shareholder's return is also recognised and the Bank recognises the need to maintain a balance between the higher returns that might be possible with greater gearing and the advantages and security afforded by a sound capital position.
 There have been no material changes in the Bank's management of capital during the period.